mattdesl/canvas-sketch/docs/exporting-artwork.md

 ---

-### Exporting Artwork to PNG, GIF, MP4 and Other Files
+### Exporting Artwork to PNG, GIF, MP4, SVG and Other Files

 One of the main features of `canvas-sketch` is a unified structure for exporting image sequences, print-resolution PNGs, and even other formats like SVG and JSON.